Table of Contents

 "What if the identifier is essential and it is more than 50 chars?
 What can we do about it?"

-Forms would allow submission without answer from the API.
+Forms would allow submission without an answer from the API.
 The error would be submitted alongside the ticket.

 "Adding previous field identifier to dynamic field seems complicated - are there any improvements planned?"